equalframework/equal-doc/docs/usage/views.md

 Action items are either booleans or arrays items describing the order of the buttons and parameters for subsequent views.

 Items set to false mean that the action is not available for the View.
+If action is an array with multiple items, the related button will be displayed as a split-button (items order is maintained).